FAQ - Artists

 Can I give someone a gift card to purchase a work from your gallery?

 That’s a great idea!
 Purchasing a work of art is such a personal and emotional experience.
-If you are not certain about what to get for that someone special, we highly recommend our gift cards available in denominations of $25-$5000.
+If you are not certain about what to get for that someone special, we highly recommend our gift cards available in a variety of denominations .
 They are the perfect gift for special occasions such as birthdays, weddings, anniversaries and holidays!

 How can I support your gallery?